panique/mini/README.md

 - promote development with max. error reporting
 - promote to comment code
 - promote the usage of OOP code
+- using only native PHP code, so people don't have to learn a framework

 ## Installation